 WHAT DOES THIS MEAN FOR YOU AND YOUR DOG?

 Because San Diego canine massage reduces the level of cortisol (stress hormone) in your dog’s system, they become more open to learning.
 And that often results in training that’s faster and more effective.
 This is true of almost all dogs, but especially those who are fearful or anxious.
 These dogs are “on” (or overstimulated) all the time, making it difficult to learn new behaviors.
 Canine massage in San Diego is effectively an “off” button, helping them (and their guardians) relax.
 Clients who take this comprehensive approach to their dog’s body and mind are often amazed at how much calmer their dog becomes.
 For older dogs, massage helps make them more comfortable, provides relief from discomfort which may result in a younger-seeming pooch.
 For doggie athletes, massage helps keep them in top form, loosens stiff muscles, and makes competition easier and more comfortable.
 For any dog, massage is not a substitute for veterinary care or medicine.

 Regular massage often has a cumulative effect on a dog’s health and wellbeing.
-Committing to six sessions gives you the chance to see how effective massage is at improving your dog’s behavior and/or comfort level.
+This 6-session package gives you the chance to see how effective massage is at improving your dog’s behavior and/or comfort level.